Wizarding in the Wild West

 In fact, until setting up the boarding house, the twins had always agreed that permanent housing for anyone other than themselves and their family would be strictly out of the question.
-(Not only was it a financial commitment, but more importantly, it was a great risk to have unhinged dark creatures about, but with Benjamin's history, it was always important to do what they could to avoid drawing the gaze of the national wizarding authorities.)
+(Not only was it a great risk to the local community have unhinged dark creatures about, but with Benjamin's history, it was always important to do what they could to avoid drawing the gaze of the national wizarding authorities.)

 But after devising an elaborate magical network of spells of concealment, as well as a strict promise from Benjamin that he would impress upon the boarders in the strongest way possible the most stringent standards of conduct, Mortimer relented, and assisted his brother in building up this safe-house for those fortunate creatures whom his brother so desperately wanted to help.

 Master Mortimer's Magical Mercantile

 When Mortimer Blackburn arrived on the shores of North America he had already had an idea of what he wanted to accomplish in his life.
 He didn't know what it would be, or how it would look, but he had a pretty good idea of the direction he would go.
 He wanted to start a store.
 He'd already found entrepreneurial success as a small business owner while a student, to great effect.
 His wheeling and dealing had accomplished a lot in the short time he'd spent at his old alma mater.
 And there were a few students who would never forget him, for good or ill.